AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_BFSFlame.rst

 Finally, this case uses Embedded Boundaries to represent the backward facing step.
 The EB is defined as a box on the lower-left corner of the domain.
-For such an easy geometry, AMReX native simple CGS are sufficient.
+For such an easy geometry, a single `AMReX native constructive solid geometry (CSG) <https://amrex-codes.github.io/amrex/docs_html/EB.html#implicit-function>`_ object is sufficient.
 The box will extend from a point beyond the computational domain bottom left corner to (0.01:0.0).
 Because the intersection of the EB with the computational grid can lead to arbitrarily small cells, AMReX provides ``eb2.small_volfrac`` to set a cell volume fraction limit below which a cell